Beanzsigma/SnapLink/README.md

 - Adding features and enhancing UI

 ## How to Deploy
 ### Download the EXE file which can be found here: (https://github.com/Beanzsigma/SnapLink/releases/tag/v1).
 Then, double click to run.
 To view text and download from other devices, click one of the discovered devices on the left.
 NOTE: Windows might warn about unknown publisher.
 To run, click "More info," then "Run anyway."
 FYI: Some users may experience glitches when running this code, as when I tested on my Windows Surface, the UI was messed up.
+However, it did work on my other laptop.

 ## PROJECT DEMO
 ### Video included in repository